CenturyLinkCloud/adm-kubernetes-on-clc/README.md

   source credentials.sh
 ```

-## Bash script instructions
+## Cluster Creation

 The cluster creation uses ansible to create hosts and to install kubernetes.
 For convenience, a single shell script is used to carry out all of the tasks.

 ```
 Usage: kube-up.sh [OPTIONS]